return to Natural Dog Health Remedies

 Where Can I Get Flower Essences for Dogs?

-You can buy flower essences from health food stores, and pet stores with a holistic focus also carry a variety of blends of flower essences for dogs.
+You can buy essences from health food stores, and pet stores with a holistic focus also carry a variety of blends of flower essences for dogs.
 These blends are specifically made for pets with problems, such as separation anxiety, depression, etc.

 References

-Pitcairn and Pitcairn, Dr. Pitcairn's Complete Guide to Natural Health for Dogs and Cats (Rodale, 2005).
+R.H.
+Pitcairn, The Complete Guide to Natural Health for Dogs and Cats (Rodale, 2005).